Crispy Pan Fried Salmon Cakes with Canned Salmon are a delicious easy to prepare meal for breakfast, lunch or dinner!

 - 1 tablespoon toasted sesame oil

-- In a large bowl stir flaked salmon, lemon zest, chopped scallions, celery leaves, garlic, ginger, and red pepper flakes together.
+- In a large bowl combine flaked salmon, lemon zest, chopped scallions, celery, garlic, ginger, and red pepper flakes together.16 ounces flaked salmon, 1 tablespoon grated fresh ginger, 1 clove garlic, 1 small lemon, 1 large scallion, ¼ cup celery, ¼ teaspoon red pepper flakes

-- Add sesame oil and egg and stir.
+- Add sesame oil and egg.
+Stir.
 Then add ¼ cup panko breadcrumbs.
-Mixture will be loose.
+Mixture will be loose.1 large egg, 1 tablespoon toasted sesame oil, ¾ cup panko breadcrumbs

 - Place remaining ½ cup panko in shallow dish or plate.